TheAssassin/AppImageLauncher/BUILD.md

 # How to build AppImageLauncher

+**Note:** This file was contributed by a user.
+It may be out of date.

 If there are no pre-build binaries for your platform you may consider to build AppImageLauncher yourself.
 Please follow these instructions.